Dilma Rousseff: Childhood and family profile

 Dilma Vana Rousseff was born in Belo Horizonte, Minas Gerais, southeastern Brazil, on 14 December 1947, to Bulgarian lawyer and entrepreneur Pedro Rousseff (born Petar Rusеv, Петър Русев, 1900–1962) and schoolteacher Dilma Jane da Silva (26 June 1924 – 13 July 2019).
 Her father was born in Gabrovo, in the Principality of Bulgaria, and was a friend of the Nobel Prize-nominated Bulgarian poet Elisaveta Bagryana.
 As an active member of the Bulgarian Communist Party, banned in 1924, Petar Rusev fled Bulgaria in 1929 to escape political persecution; he settled in France.
 He arrived in Brazil in the 1930s, already widowed (he left behind his son Lyuben-Kamen, who died in 2007), but soon moved to Buenos Aires, Argentina.
 He returned to Brazil several years later, settling in São Paulo, where he succeeded in business.
 Petar Rusev adapted his first name to Portuguese (Pedro) and the last to French (Rousseff).
 During a trip to Uberaba, he met Dilma Jane da Silva, a young schoolteacher born in Nova Friburgo, Rio de Janeiro, and raised in Minas Gerais, where her parents were ranchers.
 The two married and settled in Belo Horizonte, where they had three children: Igor, Dilma Vana, and Zana Lúcia (who died in 1977).
 Igor Rousseff, Dilma's elder brother, is a lawyer.

 Pedro Rousseff was a contractor for Mannesmann steel in addition to building and selling real estate.
 The family lived in a large house, had three servants, and maintained European habits.
-The children had a classical education with both piano and French lessons.
-After they overcame the initial resistance of the community to accepting foreigners, the family attended traditional clubs and schools.